firebase/genkit/docs/get-started.md

     -   It now uses Cloud Firestore to store flow traces.
     -   It now defines your flow using `onFlow` instead of `flow`. `onFlow` Is a convenience function provided by the `firebase` plugin that wraps your flow in a Cloud Functions HTTP request handler.
-    -   It defines an authorization policy, which establishes the authorization
-        requirements required to access your deployed endpoint.
+    -   It defines an authorization policy, which establishes the authorization requirements required to access your deployed endpoint.
 This example sets the policy to `noAuth()` so you can easily try the endpoint, but _never do this in production_.
     -   It now gets the API key using Cloud Secret Manager instead of from an environment variable.

 1. Deploy your function:

-    ```
+    ```posix-terminal
     firebase deploy --only functions
     ```